kpaulxyz/Taf2Ogg/README.md

 2. Navigate to the project directory.

-3. If you haven't already install ffmpeg using your favorite package manager
-4. Install the required dependencies using `pip`:
+3. Install the required dependencies using `pip`:
     ```bash
     pip install -r requirements.txt
     ```